2m/2m.github.io/blog/2012-06-30-visualizing-svn-workflow-using-github-like-network-graphs/index.md

   SVN workflow visualized as a GitHub-like network graph
 </Img>

-You can find the changes I made [here](https://github.com/2m/svn-workflow).
-You can also find the source code of the original raphaeljs GitHub demo [here](https://github.com/DmitryBaranovskiy/raphaeljs.com).
+You can find the changes I made [in this repo](https://github.com/2m/svn-workflow).
+You can also take a look at the [source code](https://github.com/DmitryBaranovskiy/raphaeljs.com) of the original raphaeljs GitHub demo.